 To subscribe or renew your membership, please download and mail or fax the form available on our Membership page.
 To view the tables of contents from past issues, please click on the link on the right sidebar.

 Rapa Nui Journal articles now available in pdf format!

 We are pleased to announce that Rapa Nui Journal back issues and articles are now available on our website.
 Early volumes (1-7) can be downloaded as entire issues.
 For later volumes (8-25), pdfs of individual articles are available.
 Please visit the Tables of Contents page on the right sidebar and click on the link below each listed issue or article to download a pdf.

 We are greatly indebted to Dan and Katherine Ingersoll for getting this project off the ground by scanning and providing pdfs of the first 23 volumes.
 RNJ Editor Mara Mulrooney and Bishop Museum Archaeology Collections Intern Channing Stephens provided pdfs of the remaining volumes and separated the back issues into individual articles for the website.
 We thank everyone who helped this project come to fruition!
 Hard copy back issues from various years are still available for purchase from the EIF; please contact our office for details.
 Current issues from the past two years will continue to be available by subscription only.

-The 9th International Conference on Easter Island and the Pacific will be held from 21-26 June 2015 at the Ethnological Museum, Dahlem, Berlin (Germany) and will be be jointly organized by The German Archaeolgical Institute (DAI), the Christian-Albrechts-University Kiel, and the HafenCity University Hamburg.
+The 9th International Conference on Easter Island and the Pacific jointly organized by the German Archaeological Institute (DAI), the Christian-Albrechts-University Kiel, and the HafenCity University Hamburg.
+Abstracts accepted until 1 December 2014.
 For more information, please visit the link below or contact: info.kaak “at” dainst.de

 NEWS FROM EASTER ISLAND